sarahhudaib/Math-Kit/work_space_cards.md

 ## **Plotter**

+This workspace card is used to plot the graph of either:

+    1. An entered list.
+    2. An entered polynomial equation.
+    3. Or a data set from a csv file.

-This workspace card is used to plot the graph of an equation that the user enters, using the [**matplotlib**](https://matplotlib.org/) library, with the help of [**NumPy**](https://www.dataquest.io/blog/numpy-tutorial-python/) in Python.
+using [**matplotlib**](https://matplotlib.org/) library, with the help of [**NumPy**](https://www.dataquest.io/blog/numpy-tutorial-python/) in Python.

 This workspace offers the user the option to plot functions of the following types:

     - Linear
-    - Quadratic
-    - Exponential
-    - Logarithmic
-    - Sine
-    - Cosine
-    - Tangent
-    - Secant
-    - Cosecant
-    - Cotangent
     - Polynomial function

-As it also allows the user to plot the graph of a given equation, the user can enter the equation in the text box, and the graph will be plotted.

-One other feature of this workspace is that it allows reading from a csv file, and plotting the graph of the data set in the file.

 <br>

 ### **Plotter Window**

-An image of the plotter window is shown below:
+An image of the plotter window: